Brendan-Blanchard/kraken-async-rs/README.md

 If you disagree or have parsing, formatting, or any other issues or blocked use cases, please reach out with a clear example of your issue!

+### Security

+- The `secrecy` crate is used to prevent accidental logging of websocket tokens in request and response objects
+- The features `debug-inbound` and `debug-outbound` are off by default, and **will log tokens when enabled**, as they log incoming and outgoing messages as strings, which cannot be redacted easily

 ### Misc Details

 - Parameters and response values are often renamed from the Kraken API fields to adhere to Rust's naming conventions or